 The SLO Linux Users Group story began in mid 1999.
 At that time it was called the SLO Bytes Linux Users Group.
-Our first meetings were held in an Arroyo Grande clubhouse offered by David Grant.
+Our first meetings were held in an Arroyo Grande clubhouse offered by David Grant (Passed away at 96 on September 24, 2015).
 Then Ray Miklas offered his computer and family room located in his San Luis Obispo house to us for our meetings.
 We had our meetings there for a few years until SLONET, now KCBX.net, offered to us free use of their new Training Center located at 4100 Vachell Lane in San Luis Obispo.
 We still meet at this location today.

 Our members have ranged in age from 13 years old to people into their 80's.
 We still have members that attended the very first meetings held in the clubhouse back in 1999.

 Our first Linux distribution we played with was PHAT Linux.
 This distribution was created by a couple of teenage kids and ran in a Windows partition.
 I still remember showing Ben Hansen the Phat Linux distribution at a SLONET Users Group meeting at Quality Suites in San Luis Obispo.
 The next day he was calling me with all kinds of questions, with only a few I could answer.
 With that, the seed was planted for a SLO Bytes SIG (Special Interest Group) which dealt with Linux.

 Throughout the years we have migrated to different Linux distributions like Mandriva (formerly called Mankdrake), Simply Mepis and now Ubuntu or an Ubuntu derivative like Linux Mint.
 Some of our advanced users are using Arch Linux or Antergos.

 Our meetings are scheduled to begin at 6:30 PM.
 Without exception people start arriving before 6 PM.
 It's not uncommon to have our meetings last for hours and hours.
 Some meetings have ended with a few people still in attendance at 12:45 AM the following day!!!